Thomas Neff

 Music

-I love listening to music (mostly progressive metal and video game music) as well as composing own songs.
-I've been playing the guitar for a long time now, and I'm familiar with basic Audio Engineering and production methods.
-Guitars:
+I love listening to music (mostly progressive metal and video game music) as well as composing my own songs.
+I've been playing guitar for a long time now, and I'm familiar with basic audio engineering and production.

 Schecter BlackJack ATX C-1 ABS